RockSoda/chessgame/README.md

 ![poster Chess](https://raw.githubusercontent.com/RockSoda/chessgame/master/the%20big%20priest.png)

 ## Description:
-This application is wrote with Javascript and is a hybrid sofeware that can run in mutiply paltforms i.e. Android, IOS, Windows.

-Thisgame can also user to play verses AI
+This application is wrote with Javascript and is a hybrid sofeware that can run in mutiply paltforms i.e. Android, IOS, Windows.Thisgame can also user to play verses AI

   ### About AI

   It is applied minimax algorithm with alpha-beta pruning.
   The depth of algorithm is 1, 3 and 5.
 This application allow the user adjust the difficult of AI.